Fact checked

 Does a spouse automatically inherit everything in Canada?

-If the deceased person doesn’t have descendents, and doesn’t have a will, it’s possible that their spouse would inherit their property as their next of kin.
+If the deceased person doesn’t have descendants, and doesn’t have a will, it’s possible that their spouse would inherit their property as their next of kin.
 In fact, in Newfoundland and Labrador, the spouse would inherit 100% of the estate in such a scenario.
 Generally speaking, the surviving spouse will automatically inherit the matrimonial home, however, this will also vary province by province.

 If the deceased person names their spouse as their sole beneficiary, barring someone else with a claim contesting the will, the spouse would then inherit the assets.
 There may be times where this is straightforward, but there will be more when it’s not.
 And if there are children involved, it gets more complicated as the spouse may not get 100% of the assets, based on provincial rules.